2023 Most Popular Classical & Ancient Studies Bachelor's Degree Schools in the New England Region

 Of the 2 students majoring in classics at St. Anselm College, 50% are male and 50% are female.

-Wesleyan University ranked #7 on this year’s Most Popular Classical & Ancient Studies Bachelor’s Degree Schools in the New England Region list.
+Wesleyan University came in at #7 in this year’s edition of the Most Popular Classical & Ancient Studies Bachelor’s Degree Schools in the New England Region ranking.
 Wesleyan U is a small private not-for-profit school located in the city of Middletown.

 Of the 2 students majoring in classics at Wesleyan U, 50% are male and 50% are female.

-Full Classical & Ancient Studies at Wesleyan University Report
+Read full report on Classical & Ancient Studies at Wesleyan University

-Wheaton College Massachusetts ranked #9 on this year’s Most Popular Classical & Ancient Studies Bachelor’s Degree Schools in the New England Region list.
-Wheaton College Massachusetts is a small private not-for-profit school located in the suburb of Norton.
+Wheaton College Massachusetts landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree classical and ancient studies programs.
+Wheaton College Massachusetts is a small private not-for-profit school located in the large suburb of Norton.

-Full Classical & Ancient Studies at Wheaton College Massachusetts Report
+Read full report on Classical & Ancient Studies at Wheaton College Massachusetts

-Brown University did quite well in this year’s ranking of the most popular places for classical and ancient studies students to get a bachelor’s degree.
-It came in at #9 on the list.
-Brown is a fairly large private not-for-profit school located in the midsize city of Providence.
+With a ranking of #9, Brown University did quite well on this year’s most popular schools for classical and ancient studies students working on their bachelor’s degree.
+Brown is a fairly large private not-for-profit school located in the city of Providence.

 Read full report on Classical & Ancient Studies at Brown University

-Explore the best classical and ancient studies schools for a specific state in the New England region.
+Explore the best classical and ancient studies colleges for a specific state in the New England region.

 One of 44 majors within the area of study, classical and ancient studies has other similar majors worth exploring.